CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-13-Continuous-Sheffer-stroke-all-you-need.md

 ---
 layout: post
-title: "The continuous Sheffer stroke is all you need"
+title: The continuous Sheffer stroke is all you need
+description: How we can use the EML operator in machine learning to study probabilistic logical learning
 date: 2026-04-13
-published: true
 categories:
 - science
 - statistical-learning
+published: true
 ---

 ## All elementary functions from a single operator